 STI at A&WMA’s Air Quality Measurement Methods and Technology Conference

-Residential wood smoke is one of the largest contributors to wintertime particulate matter (PM) in Sacramento, California.
+Variations in Wintertime PM Among Communities in Sacramento Measured with a Combination of Traditional and Low-Cost Sensor Methods Residential wood smoke is one of the largest contributors to wintertime particulate matter (PM) in Sacramento, California.
 To understand how wood smoke contributions and PM concentrations varied across Sacramento, especially between environmental justice (EJ) and non-EJ communities, STI conducted an intensive measurement campaign in the winter 2016-17 season using both traditional and low-cost air quality sensors.
 The study examined the variations in pollution across Sacramento communities and the effectiveness of low-cost sensors in a campaign of this scale.

-Recently implemented or introduced regulations from local, state, and national agencies require fenceline monitoring around oil refineries for a range of compounds.
-Meeting these regulations will require the use of both proven and emerging monitoring technologies.
-Mr. MacDonald will discuss the new regulations, the technology needed to meet them, and the key issues to consider when developing monitoring plans and selecting instruments.
+Assessment of Technology Needed to Meet Refinery Air Quality Fenceline Monitoring Rules by Clinton MacDonald Recently implemented or introduced regulations from local, state, and national agencies require fenceline monitoring around oil refineries for a range of compounds.
+Meeting these regulations requires the use of both proven and emerging monitoring technologies.
+Mr. MacDonald discussed the new regulations, the technology needed to meet them, and the key issues to consider when developing monitoring plans and selecting instruments.

-Advancements in ground-based remote sensing instruments have improved the ability to measure lower-atmospheric conditions, but many aspects of their installation, operation, and data processing need to be addressed to ensure reliable, high-quality, and cost-effective data collection.
-This presentation will describe the logistical elements to consider when selecting and working with upper-air instruments.
+Considerations for Effective Upper-Air Meteorological Networks by Clinton MacDonald Advancements in ground-based remote sensing instruments have improved the ability to measure lower-atmospheric conditions, but many aspects of their installation, operation, and data processing need to be addressed to ensure reliable, high-quality, and cost-effective data collection.
+This presentation described the logistical elements to consider when selecting and working with upper-air instruments.